 Although blinds are highly effective at blocking out light and insulating your home, they are more susceptible to light leaks than shades due to their slats.
 Shades are made with a single piece of continuous material that serves to block out light as uniformly as possible.
 Blinds are made of many individual pieces of wood, faux wood, or aluminum which can allow small amounts of light to enter rooms.

-However, if you prefer blinds over shades and still want the benefit of no light leaks, you can’t go wrong with our 2” Privacy Wood Blinds or our Privacy Aluminum Blinds.
-These blinds are designed to be operated without the use of traditional route holes, which means they have a shade-like appearance when closed.
-Because these blinds don’t have standard route holes, you get increased privacy, glare reduction, and light control in your home.
+However, if you prefer blinds over shades and still want the benefit of no light leaks, you can’t go wrong with our 2” Deluxe Faux Wood Blinds.
+These blinds are designed to be operated without the use of traditional route holes, which means they close more tightly without light leaks through the route holes.
+That means you get increased privacy, glare reduction, and light control in your home.

 Blackout liners not only significantly reduce the amount of light that enters your home, they can also help stop light leaks at the sides and bottom of your window treatments as well.
 The extra layer of blackout fabric creates an additional barrier between the hot sunlight that’s hitting your window and the inside of your home.
 This is especially true for shades that are installed inside windows and have very small, but noticeable, light leaks due to small differences between the measurements of the shades and the measurement of the window frame.